kstenerud/concise-encoding/ce-structure.md

 For map-like containers, a duplicate means any key-value pair whose key is [equivalent](#equivalence) to another key already present in the map, regardless of what the key's associated value is.

-An implementation **MUST** disregard the type and size of integers and floats when comparing them (including to each other).
+An implementation **MUST** disregard the type and size of integers and floats when comparing them to one other.
 If they can be converted to one another without data loss, they are potential duplicates.
-For example, the 16-bit integer value `2000` and the 32-bit float value `2000.0` are considered duplicates, but the string value `"2000"` is not a duplicate.
+For example, the 16-bit integer value `2000`, the 64-bit integer value `2000`, and the 32-bit float value `2000.0` are all considered duplicates.
+The string value `"2000"`, however, is not a duplicate because it is a string, not an integer or float.

 If a container disallows duplicates, duplicate entries are [structural errors](#structural-errors).